Who works in the NICU?

 Neonatologist / Intensivist: are medical doctors who have had 4 years of medical school.
 Three years of residency training in general pediatrics.
 Three years of additional training in neonatal intensive care.
 They are board certified (eligible) in Neonatal-Perinatal Medicine.

-Neonatal Advanced Practitioner: this person is a Neonatal Nurse Practitioner (NNP), an Advanced Practice Registered Nurse (APRN) or a Physician’s Assistant (PA) who has pursued further education and training in order to provide special medical care for your baby and works under the supervision of your baby’s doctor.
+Neonatal Nurse Practitioner: this person is a Neonatal Nurse Practitioner (NNP), who has pursued further education and training in order to provide special medical care for your baby and who works under the supervision of your baby’s doctor.

 Nurse: the types of nurses and their functions vary within each NICU.
 Bedside nurses are trained to care for babies in the NICU and will be involved in the daily care of your baby.
-Nurses will perform tasks such as bathing, feeding, checking vital signs, and giving medicines.
-They can answer questions about your baby and will show you how you may help in your baby’s care.
+Nurses will perform tasks such as bathing, feeding, checking vital signs, and giving medicines, They can answer questions about your baby and will show you how you may help in your baby’s care.
 ALS nurses are trained to attend deliveries and do various procedures.

 Respiratory Therapist: this person helps with lung and/or breathing problems, and with care that involves a ventilator, Continuous Positive Airway Pressure (CPAP) or oxygen.

 Neonatal Therapist: consist of occupational therapist and physical therapist, who provides direct patient care and consultative services for the premature and medically complex infants in the NICU.
 They assess and address each individual patient’s needs.
 They are trained to identify and treat developmental problems.
 They help create an environment that promotes healthy development and growth.

 Lactation consultant: this person is a health care provider with special training in breastfeeding issues, such as the unique challenges that may occur when breastfeeding premature babies.